ideabucket/docker-jupyter-pystata_kernel/README.md

 Put a copy of it in the same directory as `docker-compose.yml`, or override the `file` key for the `stata_lic` secret to tell Docker where it is.

+If you are on Linux, your license file is probably at `/usr/local/stata/stata.lic`.
+On Macs it is at `/Applications/Stata/stata.lic`.
+I have no idea where it lives on Windows, but probably in the same place as the Stata `exe` file.

 # Quickstart

 ```bash